resoai/TileBoard/README.md

   bottom: true,
   /* slider: Object with slider config.
 See slider documentation below */
   slider: {}
-  /** type: CAMERA or CAMERA_THUMBNAIL **/
+  /** type: CAMERA **/
   /* bgSize: CSS background-size property */
-   bgSize: 'cover',
-   /* filter: Function for filtering/formatting the camera URL */
+   bgSize: 'cover',  // 'cover', 'contain', 'auto' (defaults to 'cover') /* filter: Function for filtering/formatting the camera URL */
    filter: function (url) {return url},
-   /* fullscreen: object of type CAMERA or CAMERA_THUMBNAIL to show it in fullscreen */
+   /* fullscreen: object of type CAMERA to show it in fullscreen */
    fullscreen: {},
    /* refresh: Number in milliseconds (or function returning a time) to set the
     * interval for refreshing the camera image